Opened: March 17, 1999

 Requirements: Must be 40” tall to ride.

 Scary Factor: Medium.
-This ride isn’t as intense as Thunder Mountain Railroad, Dinosaur, or Expedition Everest.
-It’s still a “thrill” ride and there are certainly some exciting parts, but the entire ride is well-lit and there are no g-forces or significant drops to speak of.
+This ride isn’t as intense as Expedition Everest or Rock ‘n’ Roller Coaster.
+It’s still a “thrill” ride and there are certainly some exciting parts, but there are no g-forces or significant drops to speak of.
 Even visitors that “hate” roller coasters enjoy Test Track.
 Younger children may be apprehensive, but if they did well on any of the previously mentioned rides then they should be fine.

-When To Go: Within the first hour of Park opening, with FASTPASS, during morning Extra Magic Hour, or in the final hour of evening Extra Magic Hours.
+When To Go: Within the first hour of Park opening, with FastPass+, during morning Extra Magic Hour, or right before IllumiNations.

 Expect to Wait: This is probably the second most popular ride at Epcot and has the wait times to match.
-Expect waits to be 60 minutes or more by afternoon during slow seasons and 90 minutes or more during peak and holiday seasons.
+Expect waits to be 75 minutes or more by afternoon during slow seasons and 100+ minutes or more during peak and holiday seasons.
 There is a “single riders line” available with significantly shorter lines.
 Single riders are placed in vehicles when there is only room for one or two extra people, so it is unlikely you will ride with your group.
 It’s not uncommon for the single rider line to be 10-15 minutes when the regular line is 60+ minutes long.
-If you are interested in the Single-rider line, ask the attendant at the front of the line where to go.
-Even with FASTPASS, total waits are usually about 15 minutes because of the additional queue after the preshow.
+Single rider entrance is next to standby and FastPass+ entry.

 Length: 5 minutes

 Commentary: Test Track is a fun ride that just about every Disney visitor should enjoy.
 While not super-intense, the ride certainly has its moments and most riders leave with a smile on their face.
 The downside is that lines are long and time consuming, even with FastPass+.
 Consider single rider after experiencing the attraction together for the first time as it bypasses the design phase and waits are often shorter.